Character Creation

 Ealdsmyth steps away from a top-down, individual-centric design philosophy.
 Building simple Characters that grow through their Motivations and Skills allows the adventuring party to grow together at each Player’s unique pace.
 There is no need to bring a written

 You should come to an Ealdsmyth game with as many Character ideas as you like.
-Play them as mechanisms that craft epic story, not a measure of your success or not as a Player.
+Play them as mechanisms that craft an epic story, not a measure of your success as a Player.
+(You don’t “win” by maxing out your levels and Motivations)

 It All Starts With a Name